September 25, 2023

 Fried Chicken

-Frankenmuth is a charming little town that’s known for Christmas and chicken dinners.
-Also known as Little Bavaria, Frankenmuth boasts of the world’s largest Christmas store called Bonners, where you can shop for Christmas-related things throughout the year.
+Frankenmuth is a charming little town known for Christmas and chicken dinners.
+Also known as Little Bavaria, Frankenmuth boasts the world’s largest Christmas store, Bonners, where you can shop for Christmas-related things throughout the year.
 Bavarian Inn Restaurant and Zehnder’s are famous for their house specialty family-style chicken dinners with many sides.
 You can also pick up some delicious Zehnder’s chicken seasoning here.

 7. Best Michigan Foods – Chipati